jackdbd/calderone/packages/secret-manager-utils/.ae/secret-manager-utils.api.md

     version?: string;
 }

-// Warning: (ae-missing-release-tag) "addSecretVersion" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "addSecretVersion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const addSecretVersion: ({ payload, project_id, secret_manager, secret_name }: AddSecretVersionConfig) => Promise<google.cloud.secretmanager.v1.ISecretVersion>;

-// Warning: (ae-missing-release-tag) "Config" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Config" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AddSecretVersionConfig {